Ellis Wayne Felker: Appeals and execution

 The US Supreme Court held that Felker's petitions for habeas corpus did not satisfy "the requirements of the relevant provisions of the Act, let alone the requirement that there be "exceptional circumstances' justifying the issuance of the writ."
 It dismissed the petition for writ of certiorari "for want of jurisdiction."
 The petition for an original writ of habeas corpus was denied, as the court said that there was not enough new evidence.

 Felker's attorneys continued to work on his behalf.
-In 1995 and 1996, they had filed requests under Georgia's Open Records Act to review materials held by the District Attorney, and their representative was given a chance to review the records and copy certain portions.
+In 1995 and 1996, they filed requests under Georgia's Open Records Act to review materials held by the District Attorney, and their representative was given a chance to review the records and copy certain portions.
 After filing in September 1996 for a writ of mandamus with the Georgia Supreme Court, Felker's attorneys received a total of four new boxes of evidence, which the prosecution had recently found in a storage room.

 In September 1996, Felker was granted a 40-day stay of execution so that a court could determine if government officials had violated the state open records law in denying him access to records on his case.
 In late September, the Superior Court in Perry ruled that the government officials had complied sufficiently with Felker's open records request, and "in late October, the Georgia Supreme Court affirmed the ruling."
 It said that Felker had failed to take advantage of the earlier period to prepare for a hearing and review materials.
 It also held that "a custodian of public records complies with an ORA request when he grants reasonable access to the files in his custody."
 The prosecutor was not required to have his office find all relevant documents.